Long-Range Transformers for Dynamic Spatiotemporal Forecasting: Spatiotemporal Transformers

+\textbf{Scaling with Fast-Attention}.
+However, we are fortunate that there is a rapidly-developing field of research in long-sequence Transformers (Sec. \ref{sec:related:long-range}).
+The particular choice of attention mechanism is quite flexible, although most results in this paper use \texttt{Performer} FAVOR+ attention \cite{choromanski2021rethinking} - a linear approximation of attention via a random kernel method.
+The direct (non-iterative) output format of our model does not require causal masking, which can be a key advantage when dealing with approximate attention mechanisms that have difficulty masking an attention matrix that they never explicitly compute.
+However, there are some domains (Appendix \ref{app:multiseries}) with variable-length sequences and padding that make masking an important consideration.

 \textbf{Scaling with Initial and Intermediate Conv1Ds}.
-In the longest-sequence problems, we can also look for ways to learn shorter representations of the input to save memory.
-This is only applicable to the context window encoder, but in practice the context window is typically the bottleneck.
-We can learn to summarize the sequence with strided one-dimensional convolutions; we use the proper stride and padding to cut sequence length in half per Conv1D layer. ``Initial" convolutions are applied to the value \& time embedding while the variable embedding tokens are repeated for half their usual length. ``Intermediate" convolutions occur between attention layers and are a key component of the \texttt{Informer} \cite{zhou2021informer} architecture.
-However, our embedding creates an undesirable emphasis on the order of the flattened variable tokens.
-We address this by passing each variable's full sequence through the convolution independently (halving their length) and then recombining them into the longer spatiotemporal sequence.
-We prefer to learn the full-size spatiotemporal graph when it fits in memory.
-Therefore none of the reported results use intermediate convolutions; the longest dataset (AL Solar) model uses one initial convolution.
+In low-resource settings, we can also look for ways to learn shorter representations of the input with strided convolutions. ``Initial" convolutions are applied to the value+time embedding of the encoder. ``Intermediate" convolutions occur between attention layers and are a key component of the \texttt{Informer} architecture.
+However, our flattened spatiotemporal sequences lay out variables in an arbitrary order (Fig. \ref{fig:embed_seq}c).
+We rearrange the input so that each variable can be passed through a convolutional block independently and then recombined into the longer spatiotemporal sequence.

+\textbf{Scaling with Shifted Attention Windows}.
+We can split the input into smaller chunks or ``windows" across time, and perform spatiotemporal attention amongst the tokens of each window separately.
+Subsequent layers can shift the window boundaries and let information spread between distant windows as the network gets deeper.
+The shifted window approach is inspired by the connection between Vision Transformers and spatiotemporal attention \cite{swin_transformer} (see Appendix \ref{app:image_completion}).

+These scaling methods can be mixed and matched based on available GPU memory.
+Our goal is to learn spatiotemporal graphs across entire input sequences.
+Therefore, we try use as few optimizations as possible, even though convolutions and windowed attention have shown promise as a way to improve predictions despite not being a computational necessity.
+Most results in this paper were collected using fast attention alone with less than $40$GBs of GPU memory.
+Strided convolutions are only necessary on the largest datasets.
+Shifted window attention saves meaningful amounts of memory when using quadratic attention, so we primarily use it when we need to mask padded sequences.